Updated June 7, 2023

-Market spending predictions are an important tool for getting an idea of the industrial use cases of IoT.
+Market spending predictions are an essential tool for getting an idea of the industrial use cases of IoT.
 The demand graph gives a sense of the scale at which IoT is incorporated.
-Here we will highlight statistics from IDC(International Data Corporation) forecasting 2019, which will motivate you to dig more on the specific line of business of your choice.
+Here we will highlight statistics from IDC(International Data Corporation) forecasting 2019, motivating you to dig more into your choice’s specific line of business.

 2. Google Trends on IoT

-Now let’s take a look at the global google trends on IoT from 2004 to 2019.
-It will help to get a sense of how IoT based use cases are growing gradually.
+Now let’s look at the global Google trends on IoT from 2004 to 2019.
+It will help to understand how IoT-based use cases are growing gradually.

-In this article, we discussed the various use cases of IoT in today’s industry as well as the industry forecast and global trends of IoT.
+In this article, we discussed the various use cases of IoT in today’s industry and the industry forecast and global trends of IoT.
 Though here we mainly discussed the positive use cases of IoT, there are also some negative sides to it.
-IoT devices along with artificial intelligence have the potential to hamper the privacy and even hurting physically if not implemented properly.
-Properly regularized and benchmarked IoT solutions can change the society in the upcoming decades.
+IoT devices and artificial intelligence can hamper privacy and even hurt physically if not implemented properly.
+Properly regularized and benchmarked IoT solutions can change society in the upcoming decades.

-This is a guide to Uses of IoT.
-Here we discuss uses of IoT in various industries along with industry forecast and global trends.
-You can also go through our other related articles to learn more-
+This is a guide to the Uses of IoT.
+Here we discuss the uses of IoT in various industries along with industry forecasts and global trends.
+You can also go through our other related articles to learn more –